IanHopkinson/defra-lidar-viewer/README.md

 ## TODO

+* Remove hardcoding of OS National Grid Tile in surface.html and index.html
+* Read bounding box in leaflet.js
+* Add a second positional argument to process.py for a tile name
 * Fix mismatch problem with the leaflet.js visualisation
-* Export bounding box for leaflet.js view
 * Autodownload of data
-* Remove hardcoding of OS National Grid Tile in process.py, surface.html and index.html
 * Remove hardcoded assumption about tile size/resolution
-* Do image visualisation in HTML/Javascript for consistency across 3 views

 ## Data